mdillondc/todo-txt-tui/README.md

 # TodoTxtTUI

-A powerful, keyboard-driven terminal application for managing your **todo.txt** file.
+A powerful, keyboard-driven terminal application for managing todo.txt files.

-Platform support: Linux and macOS.
+Supports Linux and macOS.
 In theory, it should work on Windows, but I currently have no plans on testing this.

 Jump to [Installation](#installation).